Kid Food

 Credit: Photo: Alex Lepe ; Food Stylist: Lauren Radel

 A holdover from 1950s convenience cooking, tuna noodle casserole holds a special place in my husband’s heart because it was one of the things his busy mom used to cook for him and his siblings.
 Now, my kids are developing their own affinity for the classic combination of creamy sauce, flaky tuna, and bouncy egg noodles.
-This modern take on the traditional casserole swaps the canned soup for a homemade sauce and adds parsley, fresh garlic, and Dijon mustard for extra levels of flavor.
+This modern take on the traditional casserole swaps the canned soup for a homemade sauce and adds parsley, fresh garlic, and mustard for extra levels of flavor.
+(You can swap the Dijon mustard for yellow mustard to avoid trace levels of alcohol.)

 Go to Recipe